Due: week 6.

 Have a function that computes a single element of the resulting matrix.

-Have a second function whose each call will constitute a parallel task (that is, this function will be called on several threads in parallel).
+Have a second function whose each call will constitute the thread function (and will be called on several threads in parallel).
 This function will call the above one several times consecutively to compute several elements of the resulting matrix.
-Consider the following ways of splitting the work betweeb tasks (for the examples, consider the final matrix being 9x9 and the work split into 4 tasks):
+Consider the following ways of splitting the work between threads (for the examples, consider the final matrix being 9x9 and the work split between 4 threads):

 Experiment with various values for (and document the attempts and their performance):